 Lumin Financial, LLC

-Lumin Financial, LLC has been providing investment advice to clients in the Southfield area since 2000.
-Its 145 clients include individuals, high-net-worth individuals, pension plans and charitable organizations.
+Lumin Financial, LLC provides investment advice to clients including individuals, high-net-worth individuals, pension plans and charitable organizations.
 The minimum portfolio size to work with the firm is $250,000.

-Lumin Financial is a fee-based firm, and some Lumin advisors are separately licensed to sell insurance products like life insurance or annuities.
-While this creates a potential conflict of interest, it remains that Lumin has a fiduciary duty to act in its clients’ best interest at all times.
+Lumin Financial is a fee-based firm, and some Lumin advisors are licensed to sell insurance products like annuities.
+While this creates a potential conflict of interest, Lumin has a fiduciary duty to act in its clients’ best interest at all times.

 Lumin Financial Background